MarkRasavong/angular-hotel-inv/README.md

 2. Can implement all lifecycle hooks
 3. Contains 'logic'

-⭐_the difference between a structural & attribute built in directives_ ⭐``*ngIf`` -  a HTML attribute: If Statement for a HTML Element to be displayed
+⭐_the difference between a structural & attribute built in directives_ <br>
+⭐``*ngIf`` -  a HTML attribute: If Statement for a HTML Element to be displayed
 ```
 <div *ngIf="rooms?.availableRooms != undefined && rooms.availableRooms > 0">